epitools2024/EpiChat/README.md

 # EpiChat

-This is a simple social media mobile app available on Androind and iOS made for Epitech Student by Epitech Student.
+This is a simple social media mobile app available on Android and iOS made for Epitech Student by Epitech Student.

 ## Goals 📌